bbauska/W3Cx-2of5/README.md

     values - true or false.
 But instead of writing "true" or "false" for its value, you add the attribute name to indicate true and omit it to indicate false.
-An example is the 'reversed' attribute in an ordered list <ol>.
+An example is the 'reversed' attribute in an ordered list &lt;ol&gt;.
 Adding this attribute is an indication that the list order should be reversed (in descending order).</li>
 </ul>